304 North Cardinal St.

 The Tiny Tim Tomato was bred by the University of New Hampshire and introduced in 1945, making the variety over 75 years old.
 Some tomato enthusiasts consider any open-pollinated tomatoes bred before 1950 to be heirlooms.
 Others consider any open-pollinated tomatoes that are over 50-60 years old, or 2 generations, to be heirlooms.
 By both these measures, the Tiny Tim tomato is considered an heirloom tomato.

 A few tomato lovers, however, consider 1940 to be the cutoff date for heirloom tomatoes.
-And, there are those who consider heirlooms as family varieties bred by amateurs and handed down through generations (not bred at an Agricultural Research Station or commercial seed company).
+And, some consider heirlooms as family varieties bred by amateurs and handed down through generations (not bred at an Agricultural Research Station or commercial seed company).
 By these measures, Tiny Tim might be excluded from some heirloom lists.

 “Heirloom: My personal guideline is based on the release date of Burpee’s Big Boy (1949).
 This event represented a major change in tomato variety development by seed companies.
 Prior to Big Boy, companies sold open-pollinated varieties; going forward, the vast majority of new varieties were hybrids.
 Given this, to my thinking, heirlooms are open pollinated varieties that originated before 1950, whether they came from families in the United States or overseas, or from commercial ventures.”Tomato Seed Types, Epic Tomatoes: How to Select and Grow the Best Varieties of All Time, by Craig LeHoullier